A pain relief cream provides short term relief from various types of muscle and joint pain.

 Q: Does Hemp oil actually relieve pain?

 A: Some pain relief creams contain hemp oil which is rich in antioxidants (22) and is often confused for hemp extract.
 The two, however, are fundamentally different in one important way.
 Hemp extract is rich in CBD (23).
 While hemp oil contains virtually no CBD.
 CBD is an effective means of obtaining pain relief in both the local and general sense (24).
 So basically, if your pain is mild use hemp oil.
 If it is intense hemp extract is probably a better choice.

 Q: What’s the right way to use pain relief creams?

-A: In most cases the pain relief cream is applied to the area where the person is experiencing pain.
+A: In most cases, the pain relief cream is applied to the area where the person is experiencing pain.
 It is then rubbed in thoroughly and allowed to absorb into the skin.
 Some will produce an immediate effect.
-Menthol creams for instance begin producing a cooling sensation just seconds after being applied.
-Creams rich in CBD will start to produce pain relief quickly as well.
+Menthol creams, for instance, begin creating a cooling sensation just seconds after being applied.
+Creams rich in CBD will start to provide pain relief quickly as well.
 Other creams, however, particularly those using antioxidants and such to produce pain relief, are going to take longer.

 Q: Can a person become addicted to pain relief creams?